 This September it is all about Blu Planet at Radisson Blu, an ongoing initiative aimed at conserving and protecting the earth’s water supply.
-In the context of the Blu Planet Action Month, Radisson Blu hotels all over the world will carry out activities related to water mindfulness, from cleaning rivers to organizing charity runs.
-For example all Radisson Blu hotels in Riga will team up with the local non-profit organization “My Sea” (Mana Jura) to organize conferences and photo exhibitions to increase the awareness of water pollution within the Baltic Sea region, encouraging local communities and guests to keep it clean and beautiful.
+In the context of the Blu Planet Action Month, Radisson Blu hotels all over the world are carrying out activities related to water mindfulness and reducing hotel water consumption, from cleaning rivers to organizing charity runs.

 Why focus on water?

 Did you know that water covers 71% of our incredible planet but only 1% of this massive amount is actually drinkable?
 Experts predict that, by 2025, more than half the world’s population will be facing water-based vulnerability.
 Meanwhile tourism and hotels create an increase in water consumption, significantly impacting local water availability for the communities in which they operate.
 Reason enough for Radisson Blu to step up!
 Blu Planet comprises several continuing projects, such as a towel reuse program in collaboration with the international charity Just A Drop, or the water-light Super Breakfast, which is specifically designed to have a very low water footprint.

 Blu Planet Housekeeping: eco friendly hotels